 How to Get to Kaduna

-There are several available transportation options for travellers who intend to visit Kaduna city.
+There are several available transportation options for travelers who intend to visit Kaduna city.
 The transport options include by flight or by road.

 The Kaduna international airport is located in Kaduna city, and it remains a major channel through which visitors, both local and international, access the city.
 It takes nothing beyond 1 hour 30 minutes to fly from any airport in Nigeria to the Kaduna International Airport unless there are other stops.